coreos/docs/os/scheduling-tasks-with-systemd-timers.md

-# Scheduling Tasks with systemd Timers
+# Scheduling tasks with systemd timers

 CoreOS uses systemd timers (`cron` replacement) to schedule tasks.
 Here we will show you how you can schedule a periodic job.